gabdube/native-windows-gui/readme.md

 ## Actions

-Actions replace what would normally be widgets methods.
-Action is a big enum of pretty much any that can be applied to a widget.
-When an action is sent through an manager, the widget evals the action, and then, if it is supported, it can return an ActionReturn value.
+Actions replace what would normally be widgets methods. `Action` is a big enum of pretty much anyting that can be applied to a widget.
+When an action is sent through an manager, the widget evals the action, and then, if it is supported, can return an `ActionReturn` value.
 ActionReturn, just like action is a big enum that can return anything.

 Notes:

-* Some action (ex: `SetText`) could be applied to many widgets.
+* Some future action (ex: `SetText`) could be applied to many widgets.
-* Actions/Action return that are bigger than 8 bytes will be boxed
+* Actions/ActionReturn values that are bigger than 8 bytes will be boxed
 * Big action (ex: `Message`) can have action helper to make the action creation easier
 * If a control receive a unsupported action, it must return `ActionReturn::NotSupported`.

-Actions are sont to a control using the `exec` method
+Actions are sent to a control using the `exec` method

 Example: